The Evolution of Product Information Management Tool: Transforming Product Management in the Digital Age

 Said in fewer words: The era of relying on error-prone spreadsheets is over.
 Product data is evolving faster than traditional systems can handle.
 Today, brands want the sharpest tool in the shed – product information management solution – to satisfy demands for complete, accurate, and customer-centric product data.

 Data management places substantial weight on brands’ shoulders, and PIM tools are always on hand to save the day.
 However, do you know what life was before the solutions?
 Perhaps a glance at the past and what transformations PIM tools have engineered in product management is an excellent lesson for today’s users to appreciate them more.
-This post takes you through the evolution of PIM software.
+This post takes you through the evolution of PIM software solutions.

 What is Product Information Management (PIM)?